MSFNCPGTP/MSFNCPGTP.github.io/README.md

 <img src="sec1.png" alt="Image" width="500" />

-- Feature 2: [How does it affect you?]
+- How does it affect you?

 <img src="sec3.png" alt="Image" width="500" />